11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 Introduction

 A useful insight to the influence of WV on planet warming can be obtained from understanding why cloudless nights cool faster and farther when absolute water vapor content of the atmosphere is lower; especially when there is no dew or frost.
-This simple observation demonstrates that water vapor is infrared electromagnetic radiation (IR) active which makes it a so-called greenhouse gas (ghg), thermalization takes place (ghg molecules absorbing radiant heat from the surface or other ghg and sharing the absorbed energy with surrounding molecules), and that the misleadingly named greenhouse effect (GHE) exists i.e. the planet surface is warmer with the presence of WV than it would be without it.
+This simple observation demonstrates that water vapor is infrared electromagnetic radiation (IR) active which makes it a so-called greenhouse gas (ghg AKA RAG for Radiantly Active Gas), thermalization takes place (ghg molecules absorbing radiant heat from the surface or other ghg and sharing the absorbed energy with surrounding molecules), and that the misleadingly named greenhouse effect (GHE) exists i.e. the planet surface is warmer with the presence of WV than it would be without it.

 The words ‘water vapor’ can be a bit misleading.
 WV is a transparent gas.
 If something is visible, like steam or a cloud, it is not WV but is condensed liquid water droplets or tiny bits of ice.

 The term ‘vapor pressure’ has different meanings in different disciplines.
 In meteorology it means the partial pressure of WV in the atmosphere.
 In most other disciplines and general use, it means the pressure developed by the liquid as a result of its impetus to change phase and become a gas.
 This impetus depends only on the temperature of the liquid water.
 It is unambiguously called saturation vapor pressure.
-In this document, the saturation vapor pressure is sometimes referred to simply as vapor pressure (VP).
-The pressure of WV in the atmosphere might be identified as its partial pressure.
+The pressure of WV in the atmosphere is identified as its partial pressure.

 Another difference in term usage is the meaning of the word ‘feedback’.
-In engineering it usually refers to feedback factor, a dimensionless number which is the ratio minus one of response with feedback to the response if there were no feedback.
-In most science disciplines it refers to the magnitude of the response to a forcing which contributes to the cause of the forcing.
+In engineering it usually refers to feedback factor, a dimensionless number which is the ratio minus 1 of response with feedback to the response if there were no feedback.
+In most science disciplines it refers to the magnitude of the response to a forcing which might or might not influence the cause of the forcing.
 In Climate Science it is measured in W/m2.

 1. Atmospheric structure

 At a scale of the size of atoms the atmosphere consists of spinning and vibrating gas molecules, with empty space between them, bouncing elastically off surfaces and each other.
 Activity of all of the gas molecules determines properties which can be measured such as temperature and pressure.
 Only certain gas molecules significantly contribute to radiation heat transfer.
 These are IR active in the wavelength range of earth temperatures, are misleadingly called greenhouse gasses (ghg) and include CO2 and WV.
-The radiation energy travels from ghg molecule to ghg molecule (or between surface and ghg) at the speed of light (in the atmosphere which is 99.97 % of the speed of light in a vacuum) but dwells in each molecule for an average of about 1.1 seconds making the molecule warmer.
+The radiation energy travels from ghg molecule to ghg molecule (or between surface and ghg) at the speed of light (in the atmosphere which is 99.97 % of the speed of light in a vacuum) but effectively dwells in each CO2 molecule for up to about 1.1 second making the molecule warmer.
 The increased cumulative dwell time from increased WV molecules is what causes the increased Greenhouse Effect (GHE).
-Dwell time is AKA decay time.
+Dwell time is AKA decay time

 Approximately 99% of dry atmospheric molecules are non-ghg; nearly all nitrogen and oxygen with about 1% argon.
 Near the surface, they are substantially warmed by thermalization of the earth-source thermal radiation energy absorbed by the ghg molecules and, at higher altitudes (starting a few meters or less above the surface), cooled by pressure decline and reverse-thermalization back to the ghg molecules.
 Above about 2 km altitude, because of steep decline of the population of WV molecules, lower pressure, and wider spacing between ghg molecules, outward directed radiation from WV molecules can make it all the way to space.